 Envisioning the future of energy in New York City

-Despite New York’s major power outages this summer, the city is leading the charge toward IoT connectivity, microgrids, and modernized infrastructure.
+Despite New York’s major power outages in the summer of 2019, the city is leading the charge toward IoT connectivity, microgrids, and modernized infrastructure.

-Seven miles down the road from the most recent major outage, John F. Kennedy Airport is on track to transition to 100 percent renewable energy, with help from AlphaStruxure, our new partnership with the Carlyle Group.
-Our Chief Innovation Officer, Emmanuel Lagarrigue, discusses the JFK project in this video.
+John F. Kennedy Airport is part of the vanguard of this transformation.
+It’s transitioning to 100 percent renewable energy, with help from AlphaStruxure, our new partnership with the Carlyle Group.
+Our Chief Innovation Officer, Emmanuel Lagarrigue, discusses the JFK project in this video

 Building a grid fit for our children’s children

 We at Schneider orient our business around future generations.
 It’s part of our commitment to go carbon neutral across our extended enterprise by 2025.
 It’s baked into the way we’re transforming energy generation, transmission, and consumption.
 And it’s a part of our goal of creating a resilient, 21st century-ready grid.

 For a deeper dive into our strategies for digitizing, decarbonizing, and decentralizing the grid, download The Digital Grid: Unleashed.